If you don’t believe that, I will give you a means to accurately verify this for yourself a bit later.

 - Assume that there is valuable advice to be had about getting big laughs on stage from comedians or comedy teachers who can’t generate big laughs on stage themselves.

 But don’t take my word it.
 Not at all.
-Here’s all you have to do to verify if any of what I have just presented is accurate for yourself.
+Here’s all you have to do to easily verify if any of what I have just presented is accurate for yourself.

 Go to any stand-up comedy open mic as an audience member, armed with a piece of paper and a writing utensil.